The Best Saw For Wood Crafts (All 5 Types Explained)

 If a jigsaw is the only tool you have, you can still use it to cut curves in wood.
 To begin, simply follow these steps:

-- Begin with a piece of wood that is up to ¾ inches thick for hardwood or 1 and ½ inches think for softwood.
+- Begin with a piece of wood that is up to ¾ inches thick for hardwood or one and ½ inches thick for softwood.

 - Press the saw shoe firmly onto the wood with the blade far enough away from the edge.